Vivek-Lahole/YOGA_APP/README.md

-# See the new pose estimation TFLite Android sample [here](../../pose_estimation/android), which demonstrates both Posenet and Movenet models.
-This old Posenet sample will no longer be maintained.
+# See the new YOGA pose estimation Android sample, which demonstrates both Posenet and Movenet models.

 <br/> <br/> <br/> <br/>

-## TensorFlow Lite PoseNet Android Demo
+## Yoga Posture detection App (using tenserflowlite posenet library)

 ### Overview
- This is an app that continuously detects the body parts in the frames seen by your device's camera.
-These instructions walk you through building and running the demo on an Android device.
+ This is an Yoga app that continuously detects the body parts in the frames seen by your device's camera.
+The yoga app compares the posture of the user with inbuilt yoga poses and allows user to check if he is performing the yoga pose correctly .
 Camera captures are discarded immediately after use, nothing is stored or saved.

 ![Demo Image](posenetimage.png)